 - Transfer Rate i.e 1Gbps, 10Gbps of the card

-The 10G Network card above requires an x8 PCIe slot as it has dual ethernet ports, as well as is compatible with the slower PCIe 2.0 protocol.
+The 10G Network card above requires an x8 PCIe slot as it has dual ethernet ports and is compatible with the slower PCIe 2.0 protocol.

-Since each consecutive PCIe version doubles the transfer speed per lane, a similar network cards built for PCIe V3.0 would require far fewer lanes as compared to a network card built for PCIe 2.0 to work at the same performance level.
+Since each consecutive PCIe version doubles the transfer speed per lane, a similar network card built for PCIe V3.0 would require far fewer lanes than a network card made for PCIe 2.0 to work at the same performance level.

-So if you want to save up on the precious PCIe lanes available to you, consider investing in cards conforming to the newer PCIe protocol.
-However, you will need to have a motherboard that supports the newer PCIe protocol as well though.
+So if you want to save up on the precious PCIe lanes available, consider investing in cards conforming to the newer PCIe protocol.
+However, it would be best to have a motherboard supporting the unique PCIe protocol.

-What are Some of the Devices that Have an x8 Lane Requirements?
+What are Some of the Devices that Have an x8 Lane Requirement?

 There are plenty of add-in cards that require an x8 slot:

 - Graphics Cards – These have an x16 connector, but they are also essentially an x8 device since they can work on x8 slots (at a marginally lower performance).

 - Certain 10G Ethernet Cards, as we saw above.